hrbrmstr/splashr/README.md

 [![Travis-CI Build Status](https://travis-ci.org/hrbrmstr/splashr.svg?branch=master)](https://travis-ci.org/hrbrmstr/splashr) [![Coverage Status](https://img.shields.io/codecov/c/github/hrbrmstr/splashr/master.svg)](https://codecov.io/github/hrbrmstr/splashr?branch=master) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/splashr)](https://cran.r-project.org/package=splashr) [![](http://cranlogs.r-pkg.org/badges/splashr)](http://cran.rstudio.com/web/packages/splashr/index.html)

-`splashr` : Tools to Work with the 'Splash' JavaScript Rendering Service
+# `splashr` : Tools to Work with the 'Splash' JavaScript Rendering Service

 TL;DR: This package works with Splash rendering servers which are really just a REST API & `lua` scripting interface to a QT browser.
 It's an alternative to the Selenium ecosystem which was really engineered for application testing & validation.

 Sometimes, all you need is a page scrape after javascript has been allowed to roam wild and free over meticulously crafted HTML tags.
 So, this package does not do *everything* Selenium can in pure R (though, the Lua interface is equally as powerful and accessible via R), but if you're just trying to get a page back that needs javascript rendering, this is a nice, lightweight, consistent alternative.

-It's also an alternative to `phantomjs` (which you can use in R within or without a Selenium context as it's it's own webdriver) and it may be useful to compare renderings between this package & `phantomjs`.
+It's also an alternative to the somewhat abandoned `phantomjs` (which you can use in R within or without a Selenium context as it's it's own webdriver) and it may be useful to compare renderings between this package & `phantomjs`.

-You can also get it running with two commands:
+The package uses the [`stevedore`](https://github.com/richfitz/stevedore) package to orchestrate Docker on your system (if you have Docker and more on how to use the `stevedore` integration below) but you can also do get it running in Docker on the command-line with two commands:

     sudo docker pull scrapinghub/splash:3.0
     sudo docker run -p 5023:5023 -p 8050:8050 -p 8051:8051 scrapinghub/splash:3.0

 Do whatever you Windows ppl do with Docker on your systems to make ^^ work.

 Folks super-new to Docker on Unix-ish platforms should [make sure to do](https://github.com/hrbrmstr/splashr/issues/3#issuecomment-280686494):